 The main target for Whisky labels is the large, tier 1, cosmopolitan centers on the east coast of China.
 The populations are huge, Shanghai boasts 25 million, Beijing 18 million, and Guangzhou 15 million.
 When it comes to Whisky you are targeting the top 15% of the wealth in China as premium prices are now expected and even preferred.

 The growth of e-commerce and alcohol sales

 The growth of Alibaba as the largest e-commerce giant in China (dominating 80% of the market), has opened up e-retail and delivery to the rest of the nation like never before.
-Whilst currently the main target for liquor is tier 1 cities the increased uptake of online shopping coupled with Alibaba’s extensive delivery infrastructure is set to widen the potential market for Whisky to include smaller urban centres and more rural area’s to the west of China.
+Whilst currently the main target for liquor is tier 1 cities the increased uptake of online shopping coupled with Alibaba’s extensive delivery infrastructure is set to widen the potential market for Whisky to include smaller urban centers and more rural areas to the west of China.
 A whopping 800 million customers now shop on Alibaba’s shopping platforms. (see this survey)

 How to grow a new Whisky Label in China?

 1) Visibility and Reputation on Baidu.

 First, you need to be seen, Baidu is the largest search engine in China presiding over 70% of the market.
 The Chinese value ‘status drinking’ highly and will research online before deciding on purchases.
 Obtaining the drink is generally done in a public, bar setting but the initial research online is important.